JethroAlba/SkillShare-Video-Downloader-supplementary/README.md

 # SkillShare Video Downloader (supplementary)

-This repository contains the script for downloading SkillShare Videos.
+This repository contains the script `SS_downloader.R`for downloading SkillShare Videos.
 This is not a stand-alone script; it only supplements the SkillShare Free Downloader Extension in Google Chrome by downloading files that can be converted to .mp4 format using VLC Player.

+This repository also contains an optional script `m3u8_CleanUp.R` which can be used to remove the .m3u8 files after converting to .mp4.

 # Why is this supplementary script necessary?